Superstition Review is the online literary magazine published by Arizona State University twice yearly in May and December.

 We welcome submissions of art, fiction, nonfiction, and poetry during our two reading periods in fall (September and October) and spring (January and February).

-For written submissions, please make the first page of the document a cover letter including a bio limited to 100 words highlighting professional achievements.
 Do not send previously published work (either online or print).
 Upon submission to Superstition Review you agree that your work is original, unpublished, and that you are the author.
 If accepted, Superstition Review acquires First North American Serial Rights and First Electronic Rights.
 All rights revert to the writer after publication.
 Contributors agree to credit Superstition Review (with no "The" in the title) if the work is subsequently reproduced online or in print.
 We require a high quality, professional headshot.

 Submit up to 5 digital images.
 Put all images in one submission.
 Include a 100-word bio highlighting professional achievements.
 If your work is accepted we will require a high quality, professional headshot.
 Upon submission to Superstition Review you agree that your work is original and that you are the author or artist.

 One story of up to 4000 words double-spaced may be submitted by an author per publishing period.

 One essay of up to 4000 double-spaced words may be submitted by an author per publishing period.

 Up to 5 poems may be submitted by an author per publishing period.